IbrahimCelikel/best_countries_to_live/README.md

 # Finding Data
 Required data is collected from various sources by copying and pasting to CSV files(There was only one table on each website).
 Web scraping will be used later.

-# Preparing Data With MySQL
+# Preparing Data with MySQL
 Create a database.
 ```
 CREATE DATABASE countryForFreelanceRemote